MAOsipova/MAOsipova/README.md

 ## Hi, I'm Maria!
-I am an aspiring data scientist who loves machine learning, statistics and programming.
+I am a data scientist who loves machine learning, statistics and programming.
 Despite the fact that I have just started my journey in Data Science, I enjoy learning and am excited to work with new libraries, tools and methods.

 I am open to new job offers and looking forward to collaborating on your project!